Conducting Innovative Research in Unexpected Places

 Alden Memorial is the hub for the performing arts at WPI, consisting of performance halls, music rooms, and computer music labs.
 Activities surrounding music and theatre, both academic and extracurricular, take place daily at Alden Memorial.

-The Great Hall is used for major musical and theatrical productions.
+The Great Hall is used for major productions in Music and Theatre.
+It is the venue for the VOX Musical Theatre performances as well as choral and instrumental performances.
+The Hall is sometimes used, in addition, for festive and gala campus functions.
 Spaulding Recital Hall, equipped with a piano, music stands, dedicated music chairs, and percussion instruments, serves as a rehearsal space for large instrumental ensembles and is also used as a recital hall for more intimate performances.
 The Perreault Chamber Rehearsal Room, and the Janet Earle Choral Rehearsal Room are used for small group rehearsals.
 Alden Memorial also contains the Knight Lecture Room, three practice rooms, computer music labs, and storage facilities.
 Available for practice are three Steinway grand pianos and a Manual Aeolian-Skinner pipe organ in the main Concert Hall.
 Learn more…

 Drama/Theatre Resource Library